pryv/dev-site/src/documents/sections/data-types.html.md

 - `id` ([identity](#data-types-identity)): Unique, read-only.
 The server-assigned identifier for the bookmark.
 - `name` (string): Unique.
 A name identifying the bookmark for the user.
-- `userName` (string): The name of the shared token's owner user.
+- `url` (string): The url pointing to the shared token's owning user's server.
 Not modifiable after creation.
 - `tokenId` [identity](#data-types-identity): The identifier of the shared token itself.
 Not modifiable after creation.

 TODO: example